solliancenet/microsoft-postgresql-developer-guide/04_EndToEndDev/samples/04-09-AzureBatch/README.md

 ## Exercise 6: Setup Managed Identity (certificate)

 The steps above utilize hardcoded values to gain access to the target database instance.
-It is possible to setup a managed identity with Azure Batch such that credentials can be retrieved at runtime using a managed identity of the Azure Batch node pool.
+It is possible to set up a managed identity with Azure Batch such that credentials can be retrieved at runtime using a managed identity of the Azure Batch node pool.

 - On the **paw-1** virtual machine, run the following: